 Phone: 021 790 1036

 This Hamptons-style eatery boasts seaside seating with floor to ceiling windows that offer a fantastic view of the sunset in addition to a plethora of passing aquatic life such as dolphins, seals and even migrating whales.
-Serving seafood along with a substantial array of South African wines, you couldn’t help but want to get a little nautical.
+Serving seafood along with a substantial array of South African wines, sit back and enjoy the last hours of sunshine as the rays sparkle off of the ocean.

 Address: Main Road, Kalk Bay, Cape Town, 7990